 You can find fresh eggplants in the grocery store year-round, but they’re at their peak in late summer.

+Do you have to peel eggplant before you cook it?
+You don't.
 The skin is entirely edible, though with larger eggplants it can be a little tough.
-If your eggplant is young, tender, and on the small side, the skin can probably be left on for skillet frying or braising.
+If your eggplant is young, tender, and on the small side, the nutrient-rich skin can probably be left on for skillet frying or braising.
 Otherwise, peel the skin and then slice or cube the flesh.

 The flesh should be pale and creamy and free of blemishes.
 Remove dark or bruised portions and seeds that are turning brown, as they can have a bitter taste and an unpleasant texture.